 Tennessee does not provide additional finances or services for medical or therapeutic needs not covered under their state medical plan to children receiving adoption assistance.
 No additional financial assistance or services are available outside of the adoption assistance agreement.
-Adoption assistance agreements initiated on or after October 1, 1997 require that medically necessary services be funded by either TennCare or private insurance (family coverage).

 Note: Not all services may be available in all cases.
 Contact your adoption assistance worker or post adoption services contact for process, eligibility, availability, and duration of services.